 Palak Patel is a classically trained chef, Atlanta restaurant owner, and two time food network champion winner of Food Network’s famed shows Chopped and Beat Bobby Flay.
-She was also a finalist on Food Network Star season 14.
+Her new cookbook INVITED: Recipes for Joy and Connection debuts (Spring 24) with Harper Collins.
+She was a finalist on Food Network Star season 14.
 Most recently Palak appeared as a guest judge on Food Network’s newest competition series, Money Hungry in 2021.
 A TEDx speaker and chef at the Institute of Culinary Education, Palak has partnered with many high-profile brands like BMW, Well+Good, Clif Bar, BOU Brand, Whole Foods and Hello Fresh.
 She’s made on-camera appearances on the TODAY show, Food52 digital and Good Day Atlanta.
 Chef Patel was featured in an article entitled “The Women Of The Restaurant Industry Speak Out About Their Pandemic Experience” in Forbes.
 She was also featured in Huffington Post, People, Women’s Health, Thrive Global, Mashable, Epicurious, Bon Appetit, Los Angeles Times, India Abroad, and made the cover of Atlanta’s Simply Buckhead magazine as a rising star to watch in 2021 and beyond.

 Palak moved to the United States when she was 12 and became a classically trained chef graduating from the French Culinary Institute.
 Her style of cooking is influenced by her childhood in India and time spent working in the South of France, San Francisco and New York City.
 But she attributes her mother, grandmother and aunts, the most influential women in her life, as her first culinary teachers.